What we know about India's deadly bridge collapse - KESQ

 Some 200 people are estimated to have been on the bridge across the Machchhu River in the town of Morbi when it collapsed into the water below on October 30 at around 6:30 p.m. local time, according to Gujarat authorities.

-At least 134 people died, including 30 children, officials said.
+At least 30 children were among the 135 killed, officials said.
 It is unclear how many people remain missing and authorities have not released a figure for those injured.

 A 36-second video clip shared by the Morbi District Administration via CNN affiliate News-18 shows a large crowd of young men gathered on the bridge in the moments before it collapsed.